Risk over Reward?

 In conclusion, while medical tourism offers UK patients affordable and faster healthcare, it can also expose them to significant risks.
 Strengthening regulations and ensuring proper safeguards can protect patients, reduce the NHS burden, and promote responsible practices within the global healthcare market.

-Over the coming months, 2020health will aim to discuss and help address these issues by a suggesting a range of robust options; for example national database for tracking complications and a public awareness campaign would further safeguard patients.
+Over the coming months, 2020health will aim to discuss and help address these issues by a suggesting a range of robust options; for example, a national database for tracking complications and a public awareness campaign would further safeguard patients.

-We are combining an event with Conservative Health on the 29th October at the House of Commons, to discuss this and to help raise awareness and importantly identify key changes and recommendations that will help improve safety.
+We are combining an event with Conservative Health on the 29th October at the House of Commons to discuss medical tourism, help raise awareness and, importantly, identify key changes and recommendations that will help improve safety.

 While we want to ensure there are options and free choice for people, we also would like to enhance patient safety.